gnu-octave/pkg-jupyter-notebook/README.md

 ## Methods

-The `JupyterNotebook` class supports the following methods.
+The `jupyter_notebook` class supports the following methods.

 ### `run (cell_index)`

-Run the Jupyter Notebook cell with index @var{cell_index} and eventually replace previous output cells in the object.
+Run the Jupyter Notebook cell with index `cell_index` and eventually replace previous output cells in the object.

 The first Jupyter Notebook cell has the index 1.